Pasqual Maragall's snapshots: When photography can be the only memory

 The exhibition, in fact, is linked to a first project related to the photographs taken by Pasqual Maragall from 2007 onwards: the book Pasqual Maragall Mira, coordinated by Caro Garcia and published by Blume in 2010, which featured a first selection of these images.
 "In that case, the title played with their second lineage, which happens to be Mira, and we also wanted to include that in the poster," explains Sala, "although the Llucmajor exhibition will not only feature some of the images that were part of that first selection, but also previously unpublished photographs, family albums, and even a relic outside, in a display case."

-This is a Nokia 6230 device, and it's just one of the many phones of this same model that the former president of the Generalitat used during those years of photographic research and experimentation.
-His daughter, Cristina Maragall, confirms this, and assures that despite attempts to change phones and provide more up-to-date ones with better features—the Nokia 6320 had 1.5 megapixel resolution, while one of the iPhone 16 cameras always has more than 48—the politician kept the digital one.
-"This has meant that the photographs cannot be printed in large format, because the resolution doesn't allow it," Teresa Sala clarifies, "but it has allowed us to play with how digital photography becomes analog and how both relate differently to the configuration of memory.
-Today everyone has their own digital archive filled with images, but memories are very often printed in physical format as well," she points out.
+It's a Nokia 6230 device, just one of the many phones of that same model that the former president of the Generalitat (Catalan government) used during those years of photographic research and experimentation.
+His daughter, Cristina Maragall, confirms this, stating that despite attempts to change phones and provide more up-to-date ones with better features—the Nokia 6320 had 1.5 megapixel resolution, while one of the iPhone 16 cameras always has more than 48—the politician stuck with a digital one.
+"This has meant that the photographs cannot be printed in large format, because the resolution doesn't allow it," Teresa Sala clarifies, "but it has allowed us to play with how digital photography becomes analog and how the two relate differently to memory configuration.
+Today, everyone has their own digital archive filled with images, but memories are very often printed in physical format as well," she points out.

-The snapshots that will be on display in Llucmajor starting this September show fragments of Maragall's daily life after being diagnosed with Alzheimer's.
+The snapshots that will be on display in Llucmajor starting this September show fragments of Maragall's daily life after his Alzheimer's diagnosis.
 They range from newspaper covers to stopped clocks and plates filled with food.
 Many are accompanied by a brief caption, handwritten by Maragall himself, that goes beyond description: he often adds a touch of humor, a philosophical reflection, or even both.
 In any case, one of the most recurring themes among the photographs is the self-portrait, a theme that Teresa Sala links to the work of the American painter William Utermohlen.
-"After his Alzheimer's diagnosis, he began to paint a series of self-portraits where you see how his face gradually fades away," explains Sala, "and, ultimately, in Maragall's self-portraits there is also a desire to record a fading identity, as if time were blurring it."
+"After his Alzheimer's diagnosis, he began to paint a series of self-portraits where you see how his face gradually fades away," Sala explains, "and, ultimately, in Maragall's self-portraits there is also a desire to record a fading identity, as if time were blurring it."

 The relationship with Toni Catany